dataful-tech/secret-service/README.md

 -   Choose a storage for the secrets:
     -   Any `Properties` instance from your script
-    -   Custom secret storage, like Google Clout Secret Manager
+    -   Custom secret storage, like Google Cloud Secret Manager
 -   Different modes in case of a missing secret:
     -   Silent: do nothing, return null.
     -   Strict: throw an error.